home-assistant/home-assistant.io/source/_components/sensor.buienradar.markdown

 ---

 The `buienradar` platform uses [buienradar.nl](http://buienradar.nl/) as an source for current meteorological data for your location.
 The weather forecast is delivered by Buienradar, who provides a webservice that provides detailed weather information for users in The Netherlands.
 The relevant weatherstation used will be automatically selected based on the location specified in the Home Assistant configuration (or in the buienradar weather/sensor component).
+A map of all available weatherstations can be found [here](https://www.google.com/maps/d/embed?mid=1NivHkTGQUOs0dwQTnTMZi8Uatj0).

-The selected weatherstation will provide all weather data, with the exception of the forecasted precipitaion.
+The selected weatherstation will provide all weather data, with the exception of the forecasted precipitation.
 The forecasted precipitation data will be retrieved from buienradar using your actual gps-location (and not the location of the nearest weatherstation).

 To integrate `buienradar` with Home Assistant, add the following section to your `configuration.yaml` file: